10mann/example_code/README.md

 Student, test and testResults are classes that are added to lists of the same class type.

-This assignment involves the use of classes, input/output, operator overlaoding, lambda functions, the algorithm library, iterators and pointers.
+This assignment involves the use of classes, input/output, operator overloading, lambda functions, the algorithm library, iterators and pointers.